 Distillation is an ancient separation technique, with its roots in the preparation of alcoholic spirits (such as vodka and whisky) and pre-chemistry studies (called alchemy).
 A still is the apparatus used for distillation.
 The term distil comes from the Latin root words meaning ‘to drop down’.

-Distillation involves evaporating or boiling a liquid, collecting the vapour and condensing the vapour back to a liquid.
+The separation technique involves evaporating or boiling a liquid, collecting the vapour and condensing the vapour back to a liquid.

 Distillation therefore combines two state changes: vaporisation (liquid to gas) and condensation (gas to liquid).

-Distillation is used to separate liquids from mixtures with soluble and insoluble solids, and from mixtures with other liquids, for example:
+Scientists use distillation to separate liquids from mixtures with soluble and insoluble solids, and from mixtures with other liquids, for example:

 a mixture of water and sand (an insoluble solid)